Stephanevg/PSHTML/docs/Charts/Charts.md

 # Creating charts

-Since version v0.6.2 it is possible to create charts using PSHTML.
-This documentation explains how to do so.
+Charts are supported starting from version v0.7.0.
+This documentation explains how to use them.

-Charts in PSHTML are supported through Charts.js.
+> Charts in PSHTML are supported through [Charts.js](https://chartjs.org).

 # Basics

-In order to create a graph in pshtml, a few key things needs to be respect.
+In order to create a graph in pshtml, a few key things needs to be respected.

+1. A script tag with a reference to Chartjs library
+2. A canvas with a specific ID
+3. A dataset
+4. A chart which contains the dataset(s), and which is assigned the CanvasID.

 ## Reference to Chart.js